Midway through round 2 of his last fight, you might’ve thought Dustin Poirier’s career would end on a flat, bloody note.

 Now, Poirier looks forward to heading back to Lafayette to spend time with his family.

 “I'm not flying home after a hard fight.
 I’m driving home,” Poirier said of his plans for the future.
 “My daughter and I already have a plan.
-We’re going to watch a movie, pop some popcorn, just be a dad, and get back to the 337.”
+We’re going to watch a movie, pop some popcorn.
+Just be a dad and get back to the 337.”

 …

 It was a good fight.
-And for his curtain to draw in Southeast Louisiana, among the deafening cheers of Cajun folk who poured into New Orleans from all corners of the state to show their love and appreciation was every bit of a storybook ending you could ask for, regardless of a judge's scorecard.
+And for his curtain to draw in Southeast Louisiana, among the deafening cheers of Cajun folk who poured into New Orleans from all corners of the state to show their love and appreciation was every bit of a storybook ending you could ask for, regardless of a number on a judge's scorecard.